Fokoue22/kubernetes-cluster-architecture/README.md

 ```

-## EKSCTL

-* EKSCTL is an open source and free tool created by Weaveworks .
-* eksctl A command line tool for provisioning Kubernetes clusters.It makes the creation, deletion and management of AWS EKS Clusters SUPER EASY!
-* You will need just one command to make your AWS EKS cluster up and running, thanks to AWS CloudFormation laaC service .
-All you need is to do is to insert some properties (region, number of nodes, the name of your node group) and launch the creation.

 ## `HOW TO INSTALL EKSCTL ON WINDOW`
 ### 1. We first need to install Chocolatey on CLI.
 Check the official documentation Read [this page](https://docs.chocolatey.org/en-us/choco/setup) for more information